Page 2 of 4

 SEDITION LAW– ‘A VAGARY’

-“When the people fear the Government, there is tyranny, when the Government fears the people, there is liberty.” … Continue Reading →
+“When the people fear the Government, there is tyranny, when the Government fears the people, there is liberty.” ~ Thomas Jefferson.
+India is a democratic country; the right of a citizen is backed by Indian constitution as commonly said, but… Continue Reading →

 SEBI (Investment Advisers) (Amendment) Regulations, 2020: – Comprehensive Review and its implications